VOYAGER: A Training Free Approach for Generating Diverse Datasets using LLMs: Experiments

 Finally, all flavors of \ourmethod\ significantly outperform all other methods, significantly suggesting the effectiveness of \ourmethod\ as we directly optimize a quantitative measure of diversity (volume) with no significant degradation in quality.
 It is also worth noting that \ourmethod\ also makes significantly fewer LLM calls (in most cases) compared to \textsc{Hierarchy}, the best competing baseline, and suggests that \ourmethod\ has a generally better cost-benefit tradeoff (LLM calls vs diversity).

 \paragraph{Reasoning Tasks} Tables \ref{tab:reasoning_tasks} show the results of the experiments for the reasoning tasks.
 Many of the observations noted in the creative writing experiments hold for the reasoning tasks as well.
 Most notably, \ourmethod\ significantly outperforms all baselines on the reasoning tasks as well.

-Another noteworthy observation is that the \textsc{Diverse Keyword} baseline performs worse than the \textsc{Default} baseline for the grade school math generation task.
-This reveals a potential limitation of the \textsc{Diverse Keyword} methods -- namely, simply asking the LLM to be ``diverse'' has its limitations and does not necessarily yield ``diverse'' output.
+\paragraph{Human Evaluations \& Qualitative results} To complement our automatic diversity scores (Vendi score), we conducted a human evaluation on Sports and Math tasks.
+Each task contains 200 pairs of samples, consisting of 100 pairs from the DEFAULT method and 100 pairs from the $\ourmethod$ method.
+The source of each pair is intentionally masked to ensure unbiased evaluation; 3 annotators rated the diversity using the following evaluation rubrics.